me-cafebabe-aosp-mainline/android_device_virt_virt-common/README.md

-# Android common device tree for Virtual Machines with VirtIO hardware
+# Android common device tree for Virtual Machines

 The device tree is currently WIP, Not suitable for normal use.